Changers/Sample-Android-SDK/README.md

         }
     }
 ```
-4. And finally add the SDK as a implementation dependency:
+4. And finally add the SDK as an implementation dependency:

 ```gradle
     dependencies {